“My thank you, to Krishna Das”

 “I surrender to the feet of the Guru (Gura means teacher) and find my refuge in God.”

-With great respect, I honor his life work and his grounding OM.
+With the greatest respect, I honor his life work and his grounding OM.